canonical-ols/talisker/docs/prometheus.rst

 in single process mode.

-If the app is running in `multiprocess mode <https://github.com/prometheus/client_python#multiprocess-mode-gunicorn>`_ (ie. with multiple workers), the `prometheus_multiproc_dir` envvar must be set to a writable directory that can be used for metrics.
-In this case, a default `worker_exit <http://docs.gunicorn.org/en/stable/settings.html#worker-exit>`_ server hook is automatically set up for cleaning up the shared prometheus directory.
-Note that the default `worker_exit` can be overridden by user supplied configuration.
+If the app is running in `multiprocess mode <https://github.com/prometheus/client_python#multiprocess-mode-gunicorn>`_ (ie. with multiple workers), the `prometheus_multiproc_dir` envvar should be set to a writable directory that can be used for metrics.
+If this envvar is not found, a temporary directory will be created and used instead.

+A default `worker_exit <http://docs.gunicorn.org/en/stable/settings.html#worker-exit>`_
+server hook is automatically set up for cleaning up the shared prometheus directory as well.
+Note that this can be overridden by user supplied configuration, and in that case the custom `worker_exit` function should perform the cleanup itself.

 Integration
 -----------